About PhotoBaby

 Lockdown

-For Eleanor, lockdown was a fantastic chance for her to pause and think.
-Time to work out where she wants the studio to go and how it will get there.
-She wrote a staff manual so all of her team know exactly how to do everything and how to do it brilliantly.
+For Eleanor, lockdown was a fantastic chance to pause and think.
+Time to work out where she wanted the studio to go and how would get there.
+She wrote a staff manual so all of her team knew exactly how to do everything, and how to do it brilliantly.
 She expanded the team, even doing interviews over Zoom, and at the start of 2021 she had builders in to revamp the space and install multiple shooting stations.
 Giving you more choice and unique features like the swing and blossom tree.